nathom/fast-python-indent/README.md

 An indent file for vim.

-The current indent files included with vim, and the other ones that I have tried, are very slow.
+The indent files included with vim, and the other ones that I have tried, are very slow.
 When `profile`ing, they consistently marked as the functions that slow down vim the most.